scorelab/parks/MobileApp/src/images/kunalbhatia/README.md

-This is the logo created by me
+Here are the files of the logo created by kunalbhatia